[3 MIN READ]

-The full-page ad, signed by health system and public health partners across King County, calls on the public to help reduce pressure on hospitals so they can provide essential care for those who need it.
+The full-page ad, signed by health systems and public health partners across King County, including Swedish, calls on the public to help reduce pressure on hospitals so they can provide essential care for those who need it.

-While there are promising signs with cases on the decline the past few days, the impacts to hospitals have not let up.
-In the previous month, hospitalizations increased over 700% from 8 to 70 people hospitalized each day.
+While there are promising signs with cases on the decline the past few days, the impact on hospitals has not let up.
+In the previous month, hospitalizations increased over 700% — from 8 to 70 people hospitalized each day.

 The healthcare system is under tremendous strain from increased COVID-19 hospitalizations, staff shortages and difficulty discharging patients who no longer need care.